What is a MarTech Stack?

 The MarTech stack is a collection of tools, technologies, software and systems within a company.
 Taken together, all solutions have the function of digitally mapping and automating the marketing process.
-They also offer the possibility to generate and analyse customer data in the different contact phases, from initiation to business processing and beyond.
+They also offer the possibility of generating and analyzing customer data in the various contact phases, from initiation to business processing and beyond.

 Why is MarTech so important?

-Marketing technology is so important because it has an influence on various other departments that overlap with marketing (e.g. sales, support, IT).
-This also results in changes in the processes and workflows of other stakeholders or areas beyond marketing.
+Marketing technology takes on such a high significance because it has an influence on various other departments that represent an overlap with marketing (e.g., sales, support, IT).
+This also results in changes in the processes and workflows of the other stakeholders or areas beyond marketing.

 MarTech therefore brings a gain in transparency and speed not only for marketing, but for everyone.
-Through digitalisation and automation, measures and customer interactions can be presented simply, quickly and better, and permanently evaluated.
-In this way, customer communication and the customer experience, e.g. with the help of chatbots, can be improved from both a marketing and a support perspective.
+Through digitization and automation, measures and customer interactions can be presented simply, quickly and better, and permanently evaluated.
+In this way, customer communication and the customer experience can be improved, e.g. with the help of chatbots, both from a marketing and a support perspective.

 Piggy bank icon